xcat2/xcat-core/docs/source/advanced/security/security.rst

 Secure Zones
 ````````````

-you can setup secure zones in xCAT in the cluster.
+You can set up multiple zones in an xCAT cluster.
 A node in the zone can ssh without password to any other node in the zone, but not to nodes in other zones.
 Please refer :doc:`Zones </advanced/zones/index>`  for more information.